jayathungek/owlnet/README.md

 If you would like to train your own model with different data or a modified architecture, please run `training.ipynb`

 ## Get the data and model checkpoint
+You can find the pretrained model checkpoint here: [model_3584.datapoints_105.epochs.pth](https://drive.google.com/file/d/1hK8d2c_IYS1dbC6R4o8hvzeww6o08kmn/view?usp=sharing)

-Please contact me [here](mailto:kjayathunge@bournemouth.ac.uk) to request access to the barn owl recordings and model checkpoint.
+Please contact me [here](mailto:kjayathunge@bournemouth.ac.uk) to request access to the barn owl recordings.